 Attention: whatever extends above or below these values, will likely be cut off when rendered by the Windows text engine.
 Hence, the easiest way, it seems, is to make sure everything in the font fits into the

 win span.
-So, usually, the
+So, usually, nothing you do in your font will exceed the

 Use Typo Metrics

 There is one more thing.
 If you can safely ignore older (i.e., pre-2006) MS Office versions, you should add a